ngthomas/sturgeon_fluidigm/README.md

 1. `R-main/07-sequence-table.R`: Compiles up the assay sequences into the supplemental table.

-1. `Rmd/green-sturgeon-msats-snps.nb.html` and R-notebook for generating Supplement 3.
+1. `Rmd/green-sturgeon-msats-snps.nb.html` an R-notebook for generating Supplement 3.